MathewsPeter/DataStructuresC/LinkedList/README.md

 # Linked List
 Sequential structure.
+If number of data elements is unknown and if they can be stored in linear fashion, then use linked-list.
 Nodes in linear order which are linked its neighbours.
 Access is sequential.
 Random access is not possible.